jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 Interestingly when I did a test run before I had the ability to execute the cells working properly, it got another two wrong.
 So there is a big benefit to letting the agent review and reconsider its own responses.

 The Docker environment and notebook used is available at [jamesmcm/dataeng_assessment_mcp](https://github.com/jamesmcm/dataeng_assessment_mcp).
-Claude's solutions are also available at [TODO](TODO).
-TODO - notebookviewer
+Claude's solutions are also available [in this notebook](https://nbviewer.org/github/jamesmcm/dataeng_assessment_mcp/blob/master/notebooks/python_assessment_cursor_agent_final.ipynb).

 ### What it got wrong